nik-rev/EVIL_RUST/README.md

-# Crust
+# EVIL RUST

-Crust is Rust where we _fully given in, and embrace the unsafe_.
+EVIL RUST is Rust where we _fully given in and embrace the unsafe_.
 Write Rust like it is C by following a list of rules enforced by `evil-clippy`.
+[Inspired by Crust.](https://github.com/tsoding/Crust)

 > [!CAUTION]
 >
 > This only exists for fun and learning purposes.
 >
-> Please don't use this for actual software.
+> Please don't write actual software using EVIL RUST.
 >
 > **YOU HAVE BEEN WARNED.**